oracle/graal/docs/tools/vscode/micronaut/README.md

 **Step 2: Set up access to Kubernetes cluster**

 You can access your Kubernetes cluster and manage it using `kubectl`.
-The `kubectl` command-line tool must be configured to communicate with your cluster.
+The `kubectl` command line tool must be configured to communicate with your cluster.
 To do that you have to set up a Kubernetes configuration file, _kubeconfig_.
 The kubeconfig file (by default stored and can be found in the _$HOME/.kube/config_) provides the necessary details to access the cluster.